ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

 But what's going on here?

 1. We specify the path to the directory where cPanel where should put the GitHub repository files.
 We want this to be `public_html`.
 2. We specify which files to deploy.
 In our case, we only want the build files, i.e. files in the `public` folder, to be deployed.
 This is what `-R public/*` is for.
-It say "take all folders and files in `public`.
+It says "take all folders and files in `public`.

 Now run `gatsby build` to create the `public` folder and push it to your repo.
 You can use `gatsby serve` to check the build files.